-Because of these limitations of existing techniques, contactless solutions .
-Cooley et al. [5] describes one such solution that measures the current breaker While this approach is promisingLorek et al. [10] also describes a similar magnetic field based approach where a magnetic sensor have to be placed on every switch the panel.
-In addition to requiring a of sensors, this system also needs to be calibrated manually by the homeowner, which might be impractical and extremely difficult for a homeowner to perform.
+Because of such limitations, contactless solutions are emerging that try to infer power without having direct access to the mains.
+Cooley et al. [5] describes one such solution that measures the current at individual circuit breakers using a magnetic sensor placed on the face of the breaker switch itself.
+While this approach is promising, most electric codes do not allow anything to be placed on the circuit breakers for extended use because of the potential interference with its life-saving cutoff operation.
+In addition, a sensor would have to be placed on each circuit breaker to gather whole home power use or on the main circuit breaker, if present.
+Lorek et al. [10] also describes a similar magnetic field based approach where a magnetic sensor have to be placed on every breaker switch on the panel.
+In addition to requiring a number of sensors, this system also needs to be calibrated manually by the homeowner, which might be impractical and extremely difficult for a homeowner to perform.

-Patel et al.[11]Similar to our approach, this system also .a linear transfer functionthat simpact This meansif the breaker panel state remains the same after the initial installation.
-Also, tphase angle between current and reference voltage.
+Patel et al. proposed a solution that uses a pair of magnetic sensors placed on the face of the breaker panel (instead of the breakers) to sense the current flowing through the main bus bars [11].
+A set of LEDs were used to help guide the user on placement.
+Similar to our approach, this system also used a load calibrator to create a transfer function.
+However, they assumed a linear transfer function and that the calibrator could emulate the entire power range of the house.
+Despite the use of LEDs to help with placement, other branch circuits and stray wires impact the magnetic field under the sensors.
+In our investigations, we found that the state of the magnetic flux changes throughout the day as various appliances are used.
+This means that the LEDs only help if the breaker panel state remains the same after the initial installation.
+Also, the previous approach only inferred apparent power and didn’t take into account the phase angle between current and reference voltage.

-To overcome these limitations, our leverage Because of the in situ dynamic model, our system is not limited to perfect placement of sensors.
-In addition, because of the capability of predicting absolute current wave, we can also calculate phase angle in real time.
-To the best of our knowledge, this is the first attempt to solve the problem of calculating phase angle using single magnetic sensor
+To overcome these limitations, we use a calibrator with smaller loads and leverage the natural household electrical activities throughout the day to generate a transfer function for the entire range of power use in the home.
+Because of the in situ dynamic model, our system is not limited to perfect placement of sensors.
+In addition, because of the capability of predicting absolute current waveform, we can also calculate phase angle in real time.
+To the best of our knowledge, this is the first attempt to solve the problem of calculating phase angle using a single set of magnetic sensors.

-[1,6,7,13].
-[2,4,8,12].
+This work would allow researchers in the energy disaggregation community easy access to power data in a home without the need for professional installation.
+Many approaches have been developed that use power usage analysis to infer appliances use [1,6,7,13].
+Approaches that use alternative ways to infer appliance could use our approach to associate the actual power use to each inferred appliance event [2,4,8,12].

 system descripton and algorithmic details